Harris back on the road after opening weeks in Washington

 Being out on the trail does come with some unexpected turbulence.

-Harris was thrown off schedule when her plane developed a mechanical problem and needed repairs.
+Harris was thrown off schedule when her plane developed a mechanical problem.
 Another plane was sent from Washington to take her from Los Angeles to Colorado and back to Washington.

-Delays forced Harris to scrap the 90-minute, round-trip drive from Denver to the Plan De Salud Del Valle Inc. clinic in Fort Lupton, Colorado.
+Delays forced Harris to scrap the 90-minute, round-trip drive from Denver to the Plan De Salud Del Valle Inc. clinic in Fort Lupton.
 She tried to make up for it by speaking with the staff over Zoom audio, praising their work and noting in particular the clinic’s focus on helping people from minority communities get their COVID-19 shots.

 “We are here to thank you, to let you know that through the American Rescue Plan, we are going to make sure that everyone gets those vaccines,” Harris said, speaking for herself and Emhoff.